 Ice Skating Midtown West: Bank of America Winter Village

-To skate for free in mid-town Manhattan, check out the Rink at Bryant Park at 42nd Street and Fifth Avenue, open October 30 through March 6, 2016 from 8am to 10pm.
-Skate and helmet rentals are available as are lockers and a bag check.
+To skate for free in mid-town Manhattan, check out the Rink at Bryant Park at 42nd Street and Fifth Avenue, open October 31 through March 20, 2020 from 8am to 10pm.
+Admission is free; skate and helmet rentals are available, as are lockers and a bag check.
 There are lessons for groups and individuals.
 Penguin skate aids can give beginners under ten a hand for $20 an hour.
 If you can—and want to—leave the skaters for a bit, take a stroll through the holiday shops or hang out at the Southwest Porch to charge your electronics and enjoy the fire pit, restaurant, and bar.
 For shelter, wait for your skaters inside the (often crowded) Skating Pavilion.
 Those willing to spring for charges can take advantage of fast passes and other VIP-type arrangements.

 Ice Skating Downtown: Standard Ice Rink

 Take in two New York scenes at once at the Standard Ice Rink, 848 Washington at 13th Street right under the magical High Line.
-This rink opens after Thanksgiving, depending on weather.
+This rink plans to open mid-December, depending on weather.
 It’s more an adult than kiddy spot, especially in the evening when a party atmosphere prevails.
 An adjacent patio offers alpine-themed drinks and eats like apple cider, hot toddies, doughnuts, and fancy hot chocolates.